apache/hudi/rfc/rfc-63/rfc-63.md

 a partition column.
 When doing so, Delta Lake looks at the relationship between the base column and the generated column, and populates partition filters based on the generated partition column if possible.

-Hudi's Index Function is similar to virtual generated column, but the Index Function is not queryable except for the usage in the predicates.
+Hudi's Functional Index is similar to virtual generated column, but the Functional Index is not queryable except for the usage in the predicates.

-#### Micro Partitions
+#### Micro Partitions in Snowflake

 [Micro Partitions](https://docs.snowflake.com/en/user-guide/tables-clustering-micropartitions.html), used by Snowflake, automatically divide data into contiguous units of storage with each micro-partition containing between 50 MB and 500 MB